FideDiff: Efficient Diffusion Model for High-Fidelity Image Motion Deblurring: Methodology

 End-to-end learning often overlooks crucial motion information, and incorporating kernel priors into DMs remains underexplored.
 For instance,~\citet{Diff-Plugin} employs two vision encoders to extract semantic information as a plugin, whereas the vanilla ControlNet~\citep{zhang2023adding} accepts conditions like human pose, depth for generation, but has not explored kernel information.
 Recently, ~\citet{lin2024diffbir} adopts a two-stage reconstruction approach and proposes IRControlNet as a post-processing modifier, enhancing the quality of the repaired image.
 The foundation model alone is far from sufficient for high-fidelity deblurring tasks.
 In Fig.~\ref{fig:ddpm}, with estimated $k_t$, the network $\boldsymbol\epsilon_\theta(z_t, t, c, k_t)$ is expected to be more powerful to predict the $z_0$ given the fact $z_t = k_t * z_0$.

 To address this, we design Kernel ControlNet, aiming to inject kernel information as an additional condition into the Unet of the DMs.
 Specifically, given a blurry input $I_{LQ}$, we process the blurry image with a convolutional Unet $\mathcal{M}$ in the image space, resulting in a blur kernel representation $k_t = \mathcal{M}(I_{HQ}), k_t \in \mathcal{R}^{m \times m \times H \times W}$, where $m$ represents the predefined kernel size.
 Then, we do not adopt the direct mapping used in the original ControlNet where the condition is mapped to $k_{in}$ and added to $z_{in_1} = \text{Conv}(z_t)$, because the kernel map, unlike depth or pose, does not have a direct spatial correspondence with the target image.
-Instead, we apply a filter-like module $\mathcal{F}$: where $Z$ is a convolution initialized with zeros.
+Instead, we apply a filter-like module $\mathcal{F}$: where $Z$ is a convolution initialized with zeros, W is the attention weight, and $\otimes$ denotes the element-wise multiplication.
 Then, $z_{out}$ serves as the input for the subsequent ControlNet $\mathcal{C}$.
 The structure of the ControlNet remains the same as the original DM's encoder, and the initial parameters of ControlNet are copied from those of the encoder in DMs.

 \paragraph{t-prediction.} Additionally, Kernel ControlNet plays another crucial role in estimating the timestep $t$ during the inference phase.
 As discussed in Sec.~\ref{sec:reformulation}, consistency training enables one-step sampling during inference.
 However, $t$ remains unknown at this stage.
 To address this, we design a small regression model $\mathcal{T}$ that follows the kernel estimation network $\mathcal{M}$ to get the $\hat{t} = \mathcal{T}(\mathcal{M}(I_{HQ}))$.
 Specifically, the more complex and prolonged the kernel trajectory, the higher the blur level, and consequently, the larger the timestep $t$ becomes.